OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Motivation and Challenges

 \subsection{Modality Composition Incoherence}

-To build a unified multimodal model, it is essential for MLLMs to not only comprehend different modalities but also be capable of performing a variety of tasks.
+To build a unified multimodal model, especially an omni model, it is essential for MLLMs not only to comprehend different modalities but also to be capable of performing a variety of tasks.
 These tasks include those inherent to each modality as well as complex tasks arising from the combination of multiple modalities.
 Consequently, the dataset used for training MLLMs, especially during the instruction tuning stage, usually contains a wide variety of tasks to enrich the MLLM's capability.
 The diversity of tasks raises an issue regarding the composition of multimodal data, \textbf{Modality Composition Incoherence}, in MLLM training.
-Examples for the same task may exhibit certain common characteristics in the composition of multimodal data.
-For instance, datasets for automatic speech recognition (ASR) comprise paired data, including auditory data and text data representing the recognition results.
+Intuitively, examples for the same task may exhibit certain common characteristics in the composition of multimodal data.
+For instance, datasets for automatic speech recognition (ASR) comprise paired data, including auditory data and text data that represent the recognition results.
 The sequence length of auditory data has a significant positive correlation with the sequence length of text data, as longer speech is generally transcribed into longer text.

 However, the composition of multimodal data varies dramatically between different tasks.
 For the spoken question answering task, there is no direct correlation between the sequence lengths of auditory data and text since a long question in auditory data may receive just a 'yes' or 'no' response.
 Moreover, the incoherence of composition becomes more pronounced across tasks involving different modalities.
 The auditory data within an example for the image caption task is evidently absent, and conversely, visual data is missing for the auditory tasks.
+Owing to the strict proportional relationship between the sequence length of metadata and the lengths of subsequences, Modality Composition Incoherence can be intuitively characterized by the proportion of the subsequence lengths within the complete sequence.
+As shown in Figure~\ref{fig:comp}, the proportions of subsequence lengths from visual and auditory modalities both exhibit substantial variance.